nickimpark/Dog-Classification/README.md

 * Precision for class Samoyed: 87.65%

 The worst performance is on class English foxhound.
 One of the reasons for this could be the fact that there were the least number of images of this class in the training set.

+The metrics could have been better if a more complex model had been chosen, but this requires significant computational resources.

 Project repository contains:
 * config.py - congiguration file